isaacs/node-tar/README.md

 - `mode` The mode to set on the created file archive
 - `noDirRecurse` Do not recursively archive the contents of directories.
 [Alias: `n`]
+- `follow` Set to true to pack the targets of symbolic links.
+Without this option, symbolic links are archived as such.
+[Alias: `L`, `h`]

 The following options are mostly internal, but can be modified in some advanced use cases, such as re-using caches between runs.